Oxen-Studio/Resonance/README.md

 #### Playback
 - [x] SFX sounds
 - [x] OS media controls *(play, pause, skip via keyboard / system)*
+- [ ] Rework of the shuffle (to actually be a list, not a random song that is not the previous song)
 - [ ] Gapless playback

 #### Equaliser